 Once you’ve taken your listings, it’s time to start assigning!
 You can quickly get to the assigning page by hitting “Assign” (near where TAKE 100 is).
 You can also hit "TAKE 100 & ASSIGN" and it will take you to the same place in one step.
 It will take you to this page:

 On the left-hand side, is the listing that needs to be assigned.
 You’ll see a variety of information presented, most notably the listing title (at the top) and some metadata from the sale which includes the sale price and condition.
 For more valuable items, we highly recommend inspecting the listing directly (for any potential item damage etc), just click the title above the photo.
 Unfortunately, we cannot do anything about the listing photo size, it is handled by eBay.
 If you need a closer look, click through to the listing.
 It will tell you the listing has ended and you need to click the image again to get to the actual listing.

 On the right-hand side, you’ll find the database entries which the system has picked to match up with the listing you’re working on.
 It’s usually pretty accurate, but sometimes you’ll need to use the search bar above to search on a more specific basis.
 Things you’re going to want to watch for are: variants of a particular item, the estimated value (is the listing within reason compared to EV? watch for green and red. green means it's close in value), info about store or convention exclusive.

 The Listing View:

 What does it all mean?

 The first button of interest is “Delete.”
-Use this for anything not Mint condition, anything that is in a lot of more than one item, anything that shows evidence of price gouging or a suspiciously low price, or any preorder items.
+Use this for anything not Near-Mint condition and anything that is in a lot of more than one item.

 The next, “Temporarily Ignore,” you’ll want to use if you’re not sure about something and you want to come back to it.
 It will just shuffle back through your queue.